-- 3. Developers should accurately map and characterize all benthic habitat types throughout the entire project area (including cable corridors), especially complex habitats and deepsea coral habitats that are sensitive to impacts, in accordance with NOAA Fisheries' Recommendations for Mapping Fish Habitat. - a.
-Complex habitat is defined in NOAA Fisheries' Recommendations for Mapping Fish Habitat (March 2021) as: 1) Hard bottom substrates; 2) Hard bottom
+4. Developers should accurately map and characterize all benthic habitat types throughout the entire project area (including cable corridors), especially complex habitats and deep-sea coral habitats that are sensitive to impacts, in accordance with NOAA Fisheries' Recommendations for Mapping Fish Habitat.

-1 MAFMC Offshore Wind Best Management Practices Workshop (2014); BOEM Final Report on Best Management Practices and Mitigation Measures (2014)
+1MAFMC Offshore Wind Best Management Practices Workshop (2014); BOEM Final Report on Best Management Practices and Mitigation Measures (2014)

-- substrates with epifauna or macroalgae; and 3) Vegetated habitats (e.g., submerged aquatic vegetation and tidal wetlands). - b.
+- a.
+Complex habitat is defined in NOAA Fisheries' Recommendations for Mapping Fish Habitat (March 2021) as: 1) Hard bottom substrates; 2) Hard bottom substrates with epifauna or macroalgae; and 3) Vegetated habitats (e.g., submerged aquatic vegetation and tidal wetlands). - b.
 These maps are essential for EFH consultations and to support other management and science needs. - c.
-Transmission cables, wind turbines, electrical service platforms, or other structures should not be placed in areas with complex habitats.
-Surveys should be completed as early as possible in the development process with associated data shared to the maximum extent possible to facilitate the review of each project. - d.
-Robust survey information should be collected to facilitate the micrositing of foundations and alternative cable routing if complex habitat is detected. - e.
-Habitat characterization and benthic monitoring should occur at all phases of the project: prior to and during construction, as well as during the operational phase to track changes over time. - 4.
-The Constructions and Operations Plan and Environmental Impact Statement should evaluate the range of potential impacts to fish and fisheries from physical habitat conversions and losses, scour and sedimentation, construction and operational noise, electromagnetic fields, and water-column hydrodynamic effects including thermal changes and changes in currents that influence pelagic habitats.
-The information provided in the COP, including the detailed results of site assessment surveys and proposed environmental mitigation and monitoring measures, should support this evaluation. - a.
+Transmission cables, wind turbines, electrical service platforms, or other structures should not be placed in areas with complex habitats. - d.
+Surveys should be completed as early as possible in the development process with associated data shared to the maximum extent possible to facilitate the review of each project. - e.
+Robust survey information should be collected to facilitate micrositing of foundations and alternative cable routing if complex habitat is detected. - f.
+Habitat characterization and benthic monitoring should occur at all phases of the project: prior to and during construction, as well as during the operational phase to track changes over time. - 5.
+The Environmental Impact Statement should evaluate the range of potential impacts from construction, operations, and decommissioning to fishery species and fisheries from physical habitat conversions and losses, scour and sedimentation, construction and operational noise, electromagnetic fields, micrometeorological effects, and water-column hydrodynamic effects (including impacts to the Mid-Atlantic Cold Pool, as well as thermal changes and changes in currents that influence pelagic habitats).
+The information provided in the COP, including the detailed results of site assessment surveys and proposed environmental mitigation and monitoring measures, should support this evaluation.
+The EIS should clearly document how impact determinations were made. - a.
 Impacts to fisheries and habitats should be avoided; and if avoidance is not possible, they should be minimized and mitigated to the fullest extent possible. - b.
-All life history stages should be considered; i.e., egg through adult, and include activities such as spawning, breeding, feeding, and seasonal migrations. - c.
-Cumulative impacts should be assessed both within and beyond an individual project (across multiple projects within a single lease area) as well as across multiple wind energy projects across the region (considering the effects across adjoining lease areas). - 5.
-The Council endorses developing and analyzing alternatives in the Environmental Impact Statement that are explicitly designed to avoid, minimize, and mitigate habitat and fisheries impacts. - 6.
-When ongoing research identifies new fisheries or habitat-related concerns in wind energy areas, BOEM should consider these results and data in siting and permitting decisions, and apply the precautionary principle2.
+All life history stages should be considered (i.e., egg through adult), and include activities such as spawning, breeding, feeding, and seasonal migrations. - c.
+Cumulative impacts should be assessed both within and beyond an individual project (across multiple projects within a single lease area) as well as across multiple wind energy projects across the region (considering the effects across adjoining lease areas), and considering other actions which impact the sustainability of the fisheries. - 6.
+The Council endorses developing and analyzing alternatives in the Environmental Impact Statement that are explicitly designed to avoid, minimize, and mitigate habitat and fisheries impacts.

+7. When ongoing research identifies new fisheries or habitat-related concerns in wind energy areas, BOEM should consider these results and data in siting and permitting decisions and apply the precautionary principle2.